The 23 Best Travel Apps Every Traveler Should Know About

 Their exchanges also come with no hidden rates, and a speedy transfer, to make sure you're good to go financially no matter where you happen to be.

 TripIt is known for its simplicity in helping you create a travel itinerary.
 Simply forward your confirmation emails (like your hotel and flight reservations or your rental car reservation) and TripIt will create one large itinerary to help you stay organized with all of your plans.

 With real-time alerts, you’ll be on top of knowing if your flight is delayed or canceled, with a flight finder to help you book a new option should a cancelation occur.

 Another good app for the road, Waze gives you community-based data on traffic jams and information so that you can find points of interest like the cheapest gas stations and the fastest routes to your destination.
 Live maps include voice-guided navigation to easily guide you.

 XE Currency provides you with live exchange rates and charts to keep you on top of money matters during your holiday, easily allowing you to choose between different currencies you’d like to convert.
-It also has a rate alert so that you can monitor your favorite currencies, and can be used offline.
+It also has a rate alert so that you can monitor your favorite currencies, and it can be used offline.